dcmikki/devbox-windows/README.md

  - windows-sdk-10.1 v10.1.10586.15
  - git.install v2.12.2.2
 ```
-3. Unfortunately the cmake package for chocolatey doesn't put cmake on the path.
+3. Unfortunately the cmake package for chocolatey doesn't add cmake to PATH.
 Add it manually.
 4. Download and install the [Visual C++ 2015 Build Tools](http://landinghub.visualstudio.com/visual-cpp-build-tools).
 5. Download and install a [64-bit build of Vim](https://tuxproject.de/projects/vim/).
 This guide will assume the installation directory is C:\Program Files\Vim.
-6. Put C:\Program Files\Vim on PATH.
+6. Add C:\Program Files\Vim to PATH.
 7. Open cmd.exe and make sure Vim will run.
 You should see output similar to the following:
 ```
 C:\Users\cygwin>vim --version